curtisbrooks678/scrum-board-capstone/capstone-proposal.md

 ###Name of Project: Scrum Board with Analytics

-Project's Purpose or Goal: (What will it do for users?)
+Project's Purpose or Goal: This application will provide users a space to keep track of their tasks and track their efficiency.

 List the absolute minimum features the project requires to meet this purpose or goal: